 Prior to January 1, 2006, the Company accounted for its stock-based compensation plans under the recognition and measurement provisions of APB 25, and related interpretations, as permitted by SFAS 123.
 Effective January 1, 2006, the Company adopted SFAS 123R, including the fair value recognition provisions, using the prospective method.
 Under SFAS 123R, a non-public company that previously used the minimum value method for pro forma disclosure purposes is required to adopt the standard using the prospective method.
-Under the prospective method, all awards granted, modified or settled after the date of adoption are accounted for using the measurement, recognition and attribution provisions of SFAS 123R.
-As a result, stock-based awards granted prior to the date of adoption of SFAS 123R will continue to be accounted for under APB 25 with no recognition of stock-based compensation in future periods, unless such awards are modified or settled.
+Under SFAS 123R.
+As a result, stock-based awards granted prior to the date of adoption of SFAS 123R, will continue to be accounted for under APB 25 with no recognition of stock-based compensation in future periods, unless such awards are modified or settled.
 Subsequent to the adoption of SFAS 123R, the Company estimates the value of stock-based awards on the date of grant using the Black-Scholes option-pricing model.
 For stock-based awards subject to graded vesting, the Company has utilized the straight-line ratable method for allocating compensation cost by period.
-For the year ended December 31, 2006 and the six months ended June 30, 2006 and 2007, the Company recorded stock-based compensation expense of \$198,000, \$47,000 and \$578,000, respectively, in accordance with SFAS 123R.
+For the year ended December 31, 2006 and the three months ended March 31, 2006 and 2007, the Company recorded stock-based compensation expense of \$198,000, \$7,000 and \$107,000, respectively, in accordance with SFAS 123R.

-In its determination of stock-based compensation expense under both APB 25 and SFAS 123R, the Company has estimated the fair value of its common stock.
+In its determination of stock based compensation expense under both APB 25 and SFAS 123R, the Company has estimated the fair value of its common stock.
 The primary approach used by the Company for estimating the fair value of its common stock was the probability-weighted expected return method, consistent with the recommendations of the American Institute of Certified Public Accountants Technical Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation.
 As the Company's securities are not publicly traded or subject to any market evaluation of fair value, the Company utilized valuation methodologies commonly used in the valuation of private company equity securities.